Matching Wilson flow time for calculating the topological charge density and the pseudoscalar glueball mass in quenched lattice QCD: The topological charge density correlator and the pseudoscalar glueball mass

 and the four-volume integral of the TCDC gives the topological susceptibility

+When calculating the TCDC, the number of configurations for each lattice ensemble is given by $N_{\text{conf}}$ in Tab. \ref{SPCU}.
 Due to the presence of severe singularities and lattice artifacts in TCDC, a smoothing procedure is essential to refine the gauge fields.
 In this study, we employ the Wilson flow method for this purpose.
 Undersmearing fails to adequately eliminate the lattice artifacts, while oversmearing can erase even the negative character of the TCDC, as illustrated in Fig. \ref{corr-diff}.
-The results indicate that the flow times at which the negative dip disappears at a distance of $r\sim 0.3\,\text{fm}$ are $\tau \approx 0.4$ for $16^4$, $\tau \approx 0.6$ for $24^3\times48$, and $\tau \approx 1.0$ for $32^4$, which are very close to the corresponding $\tau_{\text{qpr}}$.
-In other words, when using the Wilson flow method to calculate TCDC at $\tau_{\text{qpr}}$, TCDC may be oversmearing.
+The results indicate that the flow times at which the negative dip disappears at a distance of $r\sim 0.3\,\text{fm}$ are $\tau \approx 0.4$ for $16^4$, $\tau \approx 0.6$ for $24^3\times48$, and $\tau \approx 1.0$ for $32^4$, which are very close to the corresponding $\tau_{\text{qmr}}$ determined by Eq. (\ref{eq:minsub}).
+In other words, when using the Wilson flow method to calculate TCDC at $\tau_{\text{qmr}}$, TCDC may be oversmearing.

-To determine the suitable Wilson flow time, Ref. \cite{Mazur:2020hvt} suggests using the stability of the topological susceptibility to establish a lower bound for the Wilson flow time at finite temperature.
-The topological susceptibility $\chi$ for various lattices with respect to the Wilson flow time $\tau$ is presented in Fig. \ref{chi}.
-As the flow time $\tau$ increases, UV fluctuations are gradually smoothed out, and the topological susceptibility eventually stabilizes, reaching a plateau around $\tau\approx0.2$.
-This result suggests that the proper flow time $\tau_{\text{ps}}$, based on the stability of the topological susceptibility $\chi$, should be $\tau_{\text{ps}}=0.2$, which is smaller than the proper flow times $\tau_{\text{pr}}\approx0.38$ and $0.34$ obtained through the matching procedures discussed in the previous section.
-All results demonstrate that the relationship between the proper flow times in the calculations of topological charge, TCDC, and topological susceptibility is given by $\ensuremath{\tau_{\text{qpr}}>\tau_{\text{pr}}>\tau_{\text{ps}}}$.
-This discrepancy may arise from the cumulative summation process or lattice artifacts, warranting further investigation.

-The results indicate that while the topological susceptibility has stabilized at a Wilson flow time of $\tau=0.2$, significant fluctuations in the TCDC persist, as illustrated in Fig. \ref{corr-diff}.
-This suggests that the proper flow time $\tau_{\text{ps}}$ determined by susceptibility is not sufficient to calculate the TCDC optimally.
-In other words, when determining the TCDC of the gluonic definition, the required Wilson flow time is longer than $\tau_{\text{ps}}$ determined by the topological susceptibility.
-However, the TCDC calculated by Wilson flow at the proper flow time $\tau_{\text{pr}}$ retains the negative core part while achieving effective smoothing.
-This highlights the importance of selecting the proper Wilson flow time $\tau_\text{pr}$.
-Therefore, $\tau_{\text{pr}}$ is a optimal choice for the calculation of TCDC, and a good choice for the topological susceptibility in the gluonic definition.
-In this work, the calculation of TCDC will be performed using the Wilson flow method at the proper flow time $\tau_{\text{pr}}$.
+The topological susceptibility $\chi$ for different lattice ensembles under the matching Wilson flow time $\tau_{\text{mr}}$ are presented in Tab. \ref{top_sus}, which are consistent with those in Ref. \cite{DelDebbio:2004ns,Luscher:2010ik,Athenodorou:2020ani}.
+This indicates that the matching Wilson flow time can also serve as a suitable choice for the flow time when calculating the topological susceptibility.

 TCDC can be used to extract the lowest pseudoscalar glueball mass in the negative region by the following form

 and $K_{1}\left(z\right)$ is a modified Bessel function, which has the asymptotic form \cite{Shuryak:1994rr}